Adapted and updated 2019

 You should discuss with your doctor non-surgical (conservative) treatments before deciding to have a knee replacement.
 Regardless of how commonly it's performed and the safety of modern knee replacement surgery, it is still major surgery, and all surgical procedures (however big or small) carry risks.

 Weight loss - losing even a small amount of weight will reduce the strain on your knees.
-Did you know that every time you take a step, the stress you put on your knees is three to four times your weight?
+Did you know that every time you take a step, the stress you put on your knees is three to four times your body weight?

 DO I NEED A KNEE REPLACEMENT?